North Star Books - my guiding lights for work and life.

 For engaging with The Rage ™️.
 This is the book that names the problem.

-You know that ‘something ain’t right’ feeling, that swirlls just below the surface but you can’t name or put a finger on exactly what it is?
+You know that ‘something ain’t right’ feeling, that swirls just below the surface but you can’t name or put a finger on exactly what it is?
 Well thank goodness for Anne Helen Peterson who has taken the time to write this book and point to them all.

 It’s like she’s come into your house where there’s been a bad smell, and pulls out all the furniture and appliances and floorboards so that you can see exactly where it is.